-At our scheduled venue tour we were jazzed about the vistas, details and even the down-to-earth couple that ran the venue.
-So much so that in telling my mom about it she suggested she come see it, too – THE NEXT DAY!
-The venue was beautiful and had quality written all over it but unfortunately it would have been about 2/3 of our budget.
+We were able to schedule a tour and were jazzed about the vistas, overall vibe and even the down-to-earth couple that ran the venue.
+So jazzed that my mom came from Fresno to see it…THE NEXT DAY!
+The venue was beautiful and had quality written all over it but unfortunately, we didn’t get pricing until we left our second tour.
+Unfortunate because it would have been about 2/3 of our budget.
 Yikes!
 For us, that wouldn’t work because our priorities were live music and of course photography!